Claim Payment Disputes

 If you do not agree with the decision of a processed claim, you will have 30 calendar days from the date the adverse action, denial of payment, remittance advice or initial review determination was mailed to you.
 The appeal request should include all grounds for appeal and be accompanied by supporting documentation and an explanation of why you disagree with our decision.

-If the claim appeal is not submitted in the required time frame, the claim appeal will not be considered and the appeal will be denied.
-If the appeal is denied, providers will be notified in writing.
+If the claim appeal is not submitted in the required time frame, the claim appeal will not be considered and the appeal will be dismissed.
+If the appeal is dismissed or denied, providers will be notified in writing.

 How to Appeal